sophiakc/Memoir1/README.md

 * [X] "Start Writing" View Controller (initial View Controller)
     * [X] TextView to edit text - Sophia
         * [ ] As a new user, I can UI Pan Gesture Left and see that I don't have any previous text entry (cf. Dropbox W1: http://courses.codepath.com/courses/ios_for_designers/unit/1#!assignment) - Sophia (ongoing)
-        * [ ] Reveal icon by following toggle movement of keyboard
+        * [ ] Reveal unlock icon + location and time button by following the toggle movement of keyboard

     * [X] UI Button for time and location - Sophia
         * [X] Push or Modal segue to Settings page and location enable popup - Sophia